Open Source Ecology: Current progress

+In 2019, OSE updated its vision to collaborative design for a transparent and inclusive economy of abundance.

 For 2020, OSE was planning its most ambitious collaborative design effort by hosting an Incentive Challenge on the HeroX platform – to produce a professional grade, open source, 3D printed cordless drill that can be manufactured in distributed locations around the world.
 This project is intended to provide a proof-of-concept for the efficiency of open source development applied to hardware – in addition to its proven success with software.
 This effort was postponed due to COVID-19, and OSE has pivoted to a product release of the Seed Eco-Home in 2021 to address the need for affordable, ecological housing.

-In 2019, OSE updated its vision to collaborative design for a transparent and inclusive economy of abundance.
-This reflects a shift from open source to open source and collaborative design.
-OSE began running its Open Source Microfactory STEAM Camps to emphasize the vision of collaborative design of real products.